cern-sis/workflows/.github/ISSUE_TEMPLATE/feature_request.md

             <td>Origin: where does the request come from?
 (Product owner, user feedback, etc)</td>
         </tr>
         <tr>
             <td>Tests required?
-Remember to test new code to ensure the quality.</td>
+Remember to test new code to ensure the quality.
+Mention any edge cases that will be useful for testing.</td>
         </tr>
     </tbody>
 </table>